-Hey presto!
+Hey, presto!
 SiteStripe should appear.

 Now, every time you create a link using SiteStripe, it’ll be automatically attributed to your store ID.

-Just copy and paste the special link and you’ll earn commissions from any sales that originate from your website.
+Just copy and paste the special link, and you’ll earn commissions from any sales that originate from your website.

 In short: with the Amazon affiliate program, it’s super simple to build text links that are guaranteed to track correctly.

-Which means no need to worry that you’re not being paid for all the sales you sent Amazon’s way.
+This means no need to worry that you’re not being paid for all the sales you sent Amazon’s way.